-An enemy with the Grapple Special Attribute can attempt to immobilize your Units while in Melee: Immobilized Units won't be able to fight until they free themselves.
+An enemy with the Grapple Special Attribute can attempt to Grapple your Units while in Melee.
+Grappled Units won't be able to fight (be activated) until they free themselves.
+If an enemy with the Grapple Special Attribute assigns a Wound to a Unit, that Unit is considered grappled during the next Combat Round; place a Grapple counter on the Unit as a reminder.
+This effect is applied even if the Wound is negated or removed by any means.

-If an enemy with the Grapple Special Attribute gains at least one Success Level while at Melee Range, a target Unit (your choice) is considered Immobilized for the next Combat Round; place a Grapple counter on the Unit as a reminder: this effect is applied even if the Wound inflicted by the enemy SL is negated by an Armor check or a Med-Kit (or any other means).
-You cannot select a Unit not involved in the current Combat Round (for example, a Specialist).
+The maximum number of Units that can be Grappled is equal to the number of active enemies with the Grapple Special Attribute: once a Unit with the Grapple Special Attribute is killed, check that the total number of Grappled Units is still less or equal to the number of surviving Enemy Units with the Grapple Special Attribute.
+If required, remove a number of multipurpose counters from the Grappled Units (your choice) to restore this limit.

-The maximum number of Units that can be Grappled is equal to the number of active enemies with the Grapple Special Attribute: once a Unit with the Grapple Special Attribute is killed, check that the total number of Immobilized Units is still less or equal to the number of surviving Enemy Units with the Grapple Special Attribute.
+Example: Two Enemy Units, both with the Grapple Special Attribute, are in Melee combat with three surviving Units; two Units are already Grappled.
+One Enemy Unit gains one SL: since the number of Grappled Units (2) is equal to the number of active Enemy Units (2) you don't have to Grapple another Unit.

-If required, remove a number of multipurpose counters from the Immobilized Units (your choice) to restore this limit.
+In the same Combat Round none of your Units are able to break free, but an Enemy Unit is killed: now you have one remaining Enemy Unit with Grapple Special Attribute and two Grappled Units; choose one Unit and remove the Grappled counter.

-Example: Two Enemy Units, both with the Grapple Special Attribute, are in Melee combat with three surviving Units; two Units are already Immobilized.
-One Enemy Unit gains one SL: since the number of Immobilized Units (2) is equal to the number of active Enemy Units (2) you don't have to Immobilize another Unit.
+A Grappled Unit is always considered to be at Melee Range.
+While Grappled, at least one Enemy Unit with the Grapple Special Attribute will attack the Unit using its Melee Skill (regardless of the current Combat Range) with a +1AP bonus; you can choose which Enemy will execute this attack if there are multiple candidates.

-In the same Combat Round none of your Units are able to break free, but an Enemy Unit is killed: now you have one remaining Enemy Unit with Grapple Special Attribute and two immobilized Units; choose one Unit and remove the Immobilized counter.
+7.5.6.1.
+Breaking the Grapple

-An immobilized Unit is always considered to be at Melee Range: while immobilized, at least one Enemy Unit with the Grapple Special Attribute will attack the Unit using its Melee Skill (regardless of the current Combat Range) with a +1AP bonus; you can choose which Enemy will execute this attack if there are multiple candidates.
+During a Combat Round, a Grappled Unit may attempt to free itself by making a single Melee Skill Check, regardless of the current Combat Range.
+If they gain at least one SL, they are free!
+Remove the Grappled counter.
+Units without a Melee Skill can break the Grapple by Rolling an RN and getting a 5+.

-While Immobilized, a Unit can only attempt to free itself by activate the Unit normally if the Unit gains at least 1 SL in the Melee Skill you can remove the multipurpose counter.
-Units without a Melee Skill can free themselves with a result of 5+.
-A non-Immobilized Unit can attempt to free another Unit only if the combat takes place at Melee Range.
-Activate the Unit normally, and if the Unit gains at least 1 SL in the Melee Skill you can remove the multipurpose counter from the Immobilized Unit.
+During a Combat Round at Melee Range, a non-Grappled Unit can attempt to free a Grappled Unit.
+Activate the Unit normally, and if the Unit gains at least 1 SL in the Melee Skill you can remove the Grappled counter from the Grappled Unit.
+Remember, you can only use 1 Skill Check per Combat Round!